Leeds City Museum

-Leeds City Museum, originally established in 1819, reopened in 2008 in Leeds, West Yorkshire, England.
-It is housed in the former Mechanics' Institute built by Cuthbert Brodrick, in Cookridge Street (now Millennium Square).
-It is one of nine sites in the Leeds Museums & Galleries group.
+Leeds City Museum, established in 1819, is a museum in Leeds, West Yorkshire, England.
+Since 2008 it has been housed in the former Mechanics' Institute built by Cuthbert Brodrick, in Cookridge Street (now Millennium Square).
+It is one of eight sites in the Leeds Museums & Galleries group.

-Admission to the museum is free of charge.
 Special exhibitions are hosted alongside a collection of displays from the Leeds Archive.